samhatem/queue-set/README.md

 new QueueSet<Type>(hashFunction?: HashFunction<Type>);
 ```

 `hashFunction` is an optional argument that hashes values in the QueueSet to tell if they are distinct.
-This defaults to `JSON.stringify`.
+This defaults to `JSON.stringify` (technically this isn't a hash function because it doesn't map values to a fixed size, but the important things is that there's a unique string for each value).

 ### enqueue